grame-cncm/faustdoc/src/manual/syntax.md

 #### Abstractions as routing blocks

 Usually, lambda abstractions are supposed to be applied on arguments, using beta-reduction in Lambda-Calculus.
-But non-applied lambda abstractions can possibly be used in languages that treat them as [first-class values](https://en.wikipedia.org/wiki/First-class_function), named closures when they are lexically scoped.
+But unapplied lambda abstractions can possibly be used in languages that treat them as [first-class values](https://en.wikipedia.org/wiki/First-class_function), named closures when they are lexically scoped.

-In Faust, we choose to give a proper semantic to non-applied abstractions as results, to become routing circuits, internally called *symbolic boxes*, with their arguments named *slots* and corresponding to inputs.
+In Faust, we choose to give a proper semantic to unapplied abstractions as results, to become routing circuits, internally called *symbolic boxes*, with their arguments named *slots* and corresponding to inputs.
 This is a convenient way to work with signals by *explicitly naming them*, to be used in the lambda abstraction body *with their parameter name*.

 For instance a stereo crossing operation coded in the core syntax: